 The more you know about the subject you are teaching, the more you will know how to differentiate instruction for that subject.
 Content knowledge and expertise should be an ongoing pursuit for every teacher.
 Thankfully, there are many resources for professional development online and in person.
-Here is one resource that will increase your knowledge of decoding strategies.
+Reading Horizons Online Reading Workshop is one resource that can help you increase your knowledge of decoding strategies.

 2. Knowledge of What Your Students Know and What They Need to Know

 This involves assessment; all kinds of assessment – from informal to formal and everything in between.
 This kind of “kid-watching” is an important part of instruction and it will pay off when it becomes second nature to you as a teacher.
 Teachers who have this mastered are constantly monitoring student response to instruction.
 This is also where knowledge of standards comes in.
 Aligning instruction and assessment with what content seems like a no-brainer but often this is the missing piece.

 There are many ways to deliver instruction.
 The more tools you have in your box, the better prepared you will be to teach each student in the way that will reach them.
 There are many areas that you can explore such as multisensory instruction, direct instruction, brain-based learning, English language learning, the importance of feedback, flexible grouping, and when it is best to use individual, small group or whole group instruction (most teachers use a variety of groupings within each school day).
 Knowing the best ways to deliver instruction will help you to know what to do when you are instructing students no matter the group size.
 For example, differentiating instruction is NOT delivering the same instruction, in the same way, to multiple groups of students (if that were the case, whole class instruction would suffice).